-To configure this output use the cpusertime and cpusertimeconfig commands (see Chapter 5 - Control and Status Commands).
+To configure this output use either the Serial Time Output Setup menu (see Chapter 5 - Front-Panel Keypad and Display) or the cpusertime and cpusertimeconfig commands (see Chapter 6 - Control and Status Commands).

 There are several different formats for this string.
-The format, baud rate and parity can all be changed via console command cpusertimeconfig.
+The format, baud rate and parity can all be changed via the front-panel keypad or via the console command cpusertimeconfig.
 Baud rate selections are 57600, 19200, 9600, and 4800.
 Parity selections are odd, even, and none.
 Format selections are Sysplex, Truetime, EndRun, EndRunX, NENA and NMEA.